wtfleming/clojurescript-examples/om-todo-list-undo-html5-storage/README.md

-# om-undo
+# om-todo-list-undo-html5-storage

-Example of buildin an undo feature with om.
+Example of buildin an undo feature with om and persisting state with HTML5 storage.

 ```
 lein cljsbuild auto